 Villa Real School offer 15hr Nursery placements within EYFS provisions from 2 years of age and 30hrs from age 3years and fulltime to the end of Reception, the year in which they turn 5yrs old.

-We have the potential to accommodate N-YR in all three cohorts of our school, SLD, ASC and CE.
+We have the potential to accommodate N-YR in all three cohorts of our school, SLD, ASD and CE.

 SAFEGUARDING AND WELFARE